danielharrell/open-eyes-lect-2017-18/Open.md

 a philosopher himself, describes common sense.

 Nor is openness, thus understood, merely receptive and unthinking, as if it were immune to reflection by definition.
-Consider the presence of openness that we find in a seminar conversation, for example, when it is going well.
-What one student puts forward, another student takes up, and the conversation so becomes a way not just to speak, but to think. in this way, we might say, the conversation becomes a way not just to speak, but to think. takes on a life of its own.
-From a standpoint outside the seminar, we might describe this as a successful examination of our opinions. the examining of our opinions.
-Our thinking together would risk coming to a halt, if we started talking the way we talk of seminar outside seminar. the thought of one student were called an "opinion" by another student, Consider how we talk of seminar, for example, outside of seminar. - Turn now to seminar.
-Perhaps frame as another example of
+Consider the openness, for example, that we find in a seminar conversation when it is going well.
+What one puts forward, another takes up, and by such turns the conversation becomes not just a way to speak, but a way to think.
+Outside seminar, we might call this the sharing and examining of opinions; yet there seems no place for this description inside seminar.
+One's opinion, so-called, has to be put forward in the conversation as a venture, and to call it an "opinion" in reply would be a way of *not* taking it up.
+And by such turns, we might imagine a seminar being described, that never takes place.
+It would treat everything said as if it expressed what seemed to be so, to each participant in turn.
+But if these many expressions are to form a single conversation, then what seems so to each *must become* so for all.
+Or to borrow from Bergson, the conversation depends the seminar's having, or gaining, a common sense, where how things seem become how they are.

-  openness, but with the same character as common sense.
-  A deeper example.
-Or perhaps: common sense might mislead us into thinking the presence of openness is shallow rather than deep.
-Or something unthinking and purely receptive.
-Rather than thoughtful and active.
+And it is this, we could say, that is immune  the common sense of seminar where how things seems , that we might say that we might say is immune, that the description ,

 - We have a vocabulary for talking about seminar outside of seminar (like "the examining of opinions")